 The Project Root

 The root of the project has all the necessary config/meta files to setup the development workspace.
-Let's skim through the list of files and their purpose.
+Let's go through the folder structure and understand the purpose of every file/directory.

 This file contains the bare minimum config required to run the application.
 However, you can execute the following command to see the possible configuration options and their default values.